mamontuka/ritar-bms-ha/Modbus_BMS_Debugger/README.md

 Require python modules - pyyaml, pyserial

-Modbus registers map in register_map.yaml can be ajusted for any BMS what works over modbus, or setted another one by option --map file_name.yaml
+Modbus registers map in **register_map.yaml** can be ajusted for any BMS what works over modbus, or setted another one by option:

+        --map file_name.yaml

 First use :